scottrlarson/profession/content/education/apprentice-opportunity.md

 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
 tags = []
 categories = []
-summary = "I am interested in training a apprentice in my field.
+summary = "I am interested in training an apprentice in my field.
 If you, or someone you know, are/is interested in an in-depth understanding of how hardware and software computer technology works to be able to troubleshoot your own computer problems, or build your own computer, this apprenticeship opportunity is for you. "
 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]